10 Of The Top Winemakers In Eger

 • If you’re at least somewhat knowledgeable about wines and curious to learn more, convey in your email that you’d love the head winemaker to lead the tasting (with family wineries this is often the default case).

-• A tasting usually costs around €10-15 per person.
-Hungarian visitors often end up buying several bottles afterward.
-For foreigners, logistics can complicate things, so consider leaving a generous tip if you don’t end up purchasing any wine.
+• A tasting usually costs around €20 per person or so.
+Hungarian visitors often end up buying a bunch of bottles afterward.
+For foreigners, logistics can complicate things, so consider leaving a generous tip if you don’t end up purchasing wine.

 • Tastings usually go for an hour, but they can last much longer than that.
 It’s prudent not to schedule more than two, maximum three, winery visits per day.